harrisonfitchUW/Happy-gitting/README.md

 ### Images:

-Check the dolphine image.
+Check the dolphin image.
 The exclamation mark in front of it means to load the image into the text, otherwise you have just link but no image.